Is Cheese Safe During Pregnancy? (Updated 2026 Guide)

 What are the risks of cheese during pregnancy?

-The primary risk is listeriosis, an infection caused by Listeria bacteria that can be present in unpasteurized dairy products.
-Pregnant women are 10-20 times more likely to get listeriosis than the general population.
+The primary risk is listeriosis, an infection caused by Listeria monocytogenes bacteria that can be present in unpasteurized dairy products.
+Pregnant women are 10 times more likely to get listeriosis than the general population.
 The infection can cause miscarriage, stillbirth, premature delivery, or life threatening infection in newborns.
 Symptoms may be mild or flu like in the mother, making it easy to miss.
-This is why health authorities recommend avoiding unpasteurized cheeses and being cautious with soft cheeses during pregnancy.
+This is why avoiding raw milk cheese is critical during pregnancy.

 Which cheeses are safe to eat during pregnancy?